nipunn1313/mypy-protobuf/README.md

 If you need stubs for grpc internal code we suggest using this package https://github.com/shabbyrobe/grpc-stubs

-## Support
-Dropbox internally uses both implementations.
-We internally directly use the python implementation.
-However, the go implementation here is a code drop from the Dropbox internal implementation with periodic re-upstreams.
-As a result, the python implementation will get more timely support.
-We encourage community contribution to improve quality/testing to bring both implementations to parity.

 ## Contributing
-Contributions to the implementations are welcome.
+Contributions to the implementation are welcome.
 Please run tests using `./run_test.sh`.
 Ensure code is formatted using black.
 ```
 pip3 install black
-black python/ test/
+black python/ test/ --exclude python/proto
 ```

 ## Contributors